dbieber/davidbieber.com/hugo/content/snippets/2021-01-25-notifications-in-roam-research.md

 By allowing users to define and share notification strategies, we can empower uses to take back their attention and get more out of their Roam experience.

-The "Notification strategies" approach benefits non-programmers too, because notification strategies can be shared in the Roam-depot.
+The "Notification strategies" approach benefits non-programmers too, because notification strategies can be shared in the Roam Depot[^font].
 I'm hoping for a future where RoamHacker and David Vargas and others have developed both simple and sophisticated "notification managers": UIs where non-programmers can configure their notification settings in the level of detail best suited for them.

+[^font]: Has anyone taken the [Home Depot logo](https://fontmeme.com/the-home-depot-font/) and replaced the word Home with Roam in the appropriate font yet?

 #### Primitive: Tags connect references and queries to notification strategies